Open-Turing-Project/TuringDocs/markdown/open.md

 On Microsoft Windows, one should note that opening files in other directories uses the backslash character.
 This is because the backslash is a special character in Turing (as in \t for tab and \n for a newline).
 To get a single backslash, use \\.

-Form -  of the syntax  allows you to open a file whose name is given as a program argument on the command line.
+Form (b) of the syntax  allows you to open a file whose name is given as a program argument on the command line.
 For example, under UNIX, the command line:

 specifies to execute _prog.x_ with program arguments _infile_ and _outfile_.
 Similarly, in the Turing programming environment, the **run** command can accept program arguments.
 The _argNumber_ is the position of the argument on the command line.
 (The first argument is number 1.)
 The name of the file to be opened is the corresponding program argument.
 If there is no such argument, or if the file cannot be opened successfully, _fileNumberVariable_ is set to zero.
 See also **nargs**, which gives the number of arguments, and **fetcharg**, which gives the _n_-th argument string.

 Program argument files referenced by argument number and used in **put**, **get**, **read** or **write** statements need not be explicitly opened, but are implicitly opened with the capability corresponding to the input/output statement in which they are first used.
 (The _fileNumber_gives the number of the argument.)

 The operating system standard files (error, output and input) are accessed using file numbers 0, -1, and -2, respectively (although this may be subject to change).
-These files are not opened explicitly, but are used simply by using form -  with the number.
+These files are not opened explicitly, but are used simply by using form (b) with the number.
 Beware of the anomalous case of a failed open that gives you file number 0.
 A subsequent use of this number in a **put** will produce output that goes to the standard error stream, with no warning that the file you attempted to open is not actually being used.

 To append to a file, the file must be opened with the **mod** and **seek** capability and then there must be a seek to the end of file.
 For example: